minkymorgan/bytefreq/README.md

 I highly suggest you pre-parse complex csv using a decent parser, and pass clean pipe delimited values to this program.
 Also - this program expects a header for tabular data. (note: If there are ragged columns, this will probably error presently)

+### Author:
+**andrew.morgan@6point6.co.uk**

+This code has been refactored with the help of chatGPT4 as a demonstration of it's refactoring abilities.
+The ideas and final coding have been put together by Andrew Morgan, author of Mastering Spark for Data Science.
+The technique is described in the book. https://www.amazon.co.uk/Mastering-Spark-Science-Andrew-Morgan/dp/1785882147

 ### License:

 Bytefreq-rs is released under the GNU General Public License v3.0.